-If you hire a dedicated team, it will be staffed with the developers with good English skills.
+If you hire a dedicated team, it will be staffed with the developers who have quite good English skills.

-It’s not like we are devoted SCRUM evangelists, but after having completed many projects we just see that it simply works better than the traditional approach, time and again.
+It’s not like we are devoted SCRUM evangelists, but after having completed many projects, we see that it simply works better than the traditional approach, time and again.

 The process with SCRUM is agile, tangible results can be seen fast and regularly, and requirements can be changed on the go.
 This approach works best with mid-size and enterprise projects and dedicated teams.